Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 > (delete after reading) Include clear, succinct steps including hyperlinks to where customers can locate the place in your app to enter their Segment writekey.

 *1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank”} click **Add Source**.*
-*2. Search for "<integration_name>" in the Sources Catalog, select <integration_name>, and click **Add Source**.*
+*2. Search for "Prestashop - Segment Tracking by Xcommerce" in the Sources Catalog, select Prestashop - Segment Tracking by Xcommerce, and click **Add Source**.*
 *3. On the next screen, give the Source a name configure any other settings.*

 *- The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
 The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).*

 *4. Click **Add Source** to save your settings.*
 *5. Copy the Write key from the Segment UI.*
-*6. Log in to your <integration_name> account - navigate to Settings > Integrations > Segment Integration and paste the key to connect.*
+*6. Log in to your Prestashop - Segment Tracking by Xcommerce account - navigate to Settings > Integrations > Segment Integration and paste the key to connect.*

 ## Stream

 > (delete after reading) Clarify the type of Segment events your integration will send.

-<integration_name> uses our stream Source component to send Segment event data.
+Prestashop - Segment Tracking by Xcommerce uses our stream Source component to send Segment event data.
 It uses a server-side (select from `track`, `identify`, `page`, `group`) method(s) to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

 > (delete after reading) Clarify how your integration includes user identifiers in your event payloads, the example below is from Klaviyo: